-Computer assisted coding or CAC is not a singular technology, rather the amalgamation of various facets of AI and NLP.
-NLP-powered, CAC software are capable of scrutinizing and interpreting unstructured physician notes.
+Computer-assisted coding or CAC is not a singular technology, rather the amalgamation of various facets of AI and NLP.
+NLP-powered, CAC software is capable of scrutinizing and interpreting unstructured physician notes.
 Using dedicated linguistic algorithms, the software can extract the clinical facts and subsequently assign the appropriate E/M code.
 Physicians, therefore, no longer need to undertake the rigorous task of identifying and extracting data from the documents and feeding it into the system.

 The ezDI Advantage

 The needs and benefits of computer-assisted coding are quite clear.
 However, simply going for CAC software does not yield the desired results.
 Take the instance of Richmond University Medical Center (RUMC) in Staten Island, New York that faced a situation common across the country’s hospital community.
 Their existing encoder capabilities were not able to provide adequate workflow functionality.
 RUMC needed a comprehensive CAC framework that would not only allow them to improve productivity and accuracy of the coding process but also ensure regulatory and payer compliance.

 Partnering with ezDI to work towards this objective, RUMC noticed significant results.
 Complex denials dropped by 13% while coder productivity increased by 33%.